roaatech/rosaas-docs/content/en/docs/user-manual/products/product-details-exploration.md

 ---
 title: "Product Details Exploration"

-description: "Welcome to the Product Details Exploration section!
-Here, you will gain a comprehensive understanding of your digital products within the RoSaaS platform.
-Uncover valuable insights about each product, its configurations, and capabilities as a Software as a Service (SaaS) solution.
-This documentation empowers you to make informed decisions for efficient product management, SaaSification, and subscription handling."
+description: "Explore comprehensive details about each product in RoSaaS, including configurations, features, and subscription plans for efficient product management and SaaSification."

-lead: "Welcome to the Product Details Exploration section!
-Here, you will gain a comprehensive understanding of your digital products within the RoSaaS platform.
-Uncover valuable insights about each product, its configurations, and capabilities as a Software as a Service (SaaS) solution.
-This documentation empowers you to make informed decisions for efficient product management, SaaSification, and subscription handling."
+lead: "Discover detailed insights into your digital products within the RoSaaS platform, empowering you to make informed decisions for product management and SaaS optimization."
-date: 2023-07-25T13:36:17+03:00
+date: 2023-07-25T09:14:16+03:00
-lastmod: 2023-07-25T13:36:17+03:00
+lastmod: 2023-07-25T09:14:16+03:00
 draft: false
 images: []
 menu:
   docs:
-    parent: "Products"
+    parent: "products"
-    identifier: "Managing-Products-61a9c835936a92429a5d672d9a0481d2"
-weight: 22
+weight: 32
 toc: true
 ---

-## Access the "Product" Page

-To get started, log in to your RoSaaS account using your credentials.
-After successful login, you will land on the main dashboard.

-From the left-hand navigation menu, locate and click on "Products."
-This will take you to the Products page, where you can find the list of your digital products.

-## Product List

-The Product List provides a centralized and organized view of all your digital products and their associated details.
-From this list, you can perform various management actions to effectively handle your SaaS offerings.

-## View Details

-Click the "View Details" button (represented by "..." in the "Actions" column) for a specific product to access comprehensive insights into the product's attributes.
-This view is divided into two tabs:

-### Details Tab

-In the Details tab, you can access essential information about the product, including:

-- **Name:** This is the name of the digital product you have created in RoSaaS.
-It serves as an identifier for the product within the platform.

-- **Client:** The client refers to the owner of the product.
-In RoSaaS, a client has a dedicated workspace and is responsible for managing their specific product offerings.

-- **Created Date:** The date when the product was initially created in RoSaaS.
-It provides information about the product's inception on the platform.

-- **Last Updated Date:** This indicates the most recent date when the product's details were modified or updated.
-It helps track changes and version history for the product.

-- **Default Health Check URL:** Provide the default health check URL for the product’s Tenants.

-- **Health Status Change URL:** to inform external system that the specific tenant is unavailable.

-- **Creation URL:** Specify the API endpoint responsible for creating the product’s Tenants.

-- **Activation URL:** Specify the API endpoint for activating the product’s Tenants.

-- **Deactivation URL:** Provide the API endpoint for deactivating the product’s Tenants.

-- **Deletion URL:** The API endpoint to delete the product's tenant .

-Understanding this information allows you to have insights into the product's configuration and its capabilities as a Software as a Service (SaaS) solution.
-You can use these details to make informed decisions about managing and optimizing your SaaS offerings.

-### Subscriptions Tab

-In the Subscriptions tab, you can access a list of all subscriptions associated with the selected product.
-This section provides detailed information about each subscription, allowing you to manage them effectively.
-Here are the additional details for the subscription data you provided:

-- **Title:** The title represents the identifier for each subscription associated with the product.
-It helps differentiate between different subscription instances.

-- **Unique Name:** The unique name corresponds to the unique identifier for each subscription.
-It is useful for backend systems and databases to distinguish between various subscriptions.

-- **Health Check URL is Overridden:** This field indicates whether the health check URL for the subscription is overridden or not.
-When the health check URL is overridden, it means that a custom health check URL is being used for this specific subscription.

-- **Status:** The status of each subscription provides information about its current state.
-The possible statuses and their meanings are as follows:

-  - **Create request is sent:** The subscription is in the process of being created, and a request for creation has been sent.

-  - **Creating:** The subscription is currently being created.

-  - **Created As Active:** The subscription was successfully created and is now active and in use.

-  - **Deactivate request is sent:** A deactivation request has been initiated for this subscription.

-  - **Deactivating:** The subscription is currently being deactivated.

-  - **Deactivate:** The subscription has been successfully deactivated.

-- **Created Date:** This field indicates the date and time when each subscription was created.
-It helps track the subscription's inception and understand the timeline of subscription management.

-By effectively utilizing these actions and exploring the product details, you can efficiently manage your digital products within RoSaaS, access comprehensive insights, and handle subscriptions seamlessly.
-This level of control empowers you to optimize the performance and subscription offerings of your SaaS products.

-Congratulations!
-You now have a clear understanding of how to explore and manage your product details and subscriptions within RoSaaS.
+## Product Details Exploration

+The Product Details Exploration section in RoSaaS allows you to delve into the specifics of each digital product, providing a centralized location for managing and optimizing your SaaS offerings.
+This section covers various aspects of product details, from general information to advanced configurations, ensuring you have a comprehensive understanding of your products.
+Here’s a step-by-step guide to navigating and utilizing the Product Details Exploration effectively:

+### Accessing Product Details

+1. **Log In:** Start by logging in to your RoSaaS account using your credentials.

+2. **Main Dashboard:** After a successful login, you will land on the main dashboard.

+3. **Navigate to “Products”:** In the left-hand navigation menu, locate and click on “Products.”
+This action will take you to the Products page.

+4. **Select a Product:** From the list of products, select the one you want to explore.
+Click on the product name to view its detailed information.

+### Product Details Tabs

+Once you have selected a product, you will see various tabs that categorize the product details for easy navigation:

+1. **Details:** Provides the basic information about the product, including Display Name, System Name, Client, Description, and API endpoints for health checks and subscription management.

+2. **Trial Period:** Configures the trial periods available for the product, allowing potential customers to experience the product before committing to a subscription.

+3. **Webhook:** Manages webhook configurations for real-time communication between RoSaaS and external systems.

+4. **Client Credentials:** Handles the client credentials necessary for secure API access and authentication.

+5. **User Management:** Oversees user access and roles within the product, ensuring appropriate permissions and security.

+6. **Custom Specification:** Allows customization of specific product parameters to meet unique business requirements.

+7. **Plans:** Defines the different subscription plans available for the product, detailing the features and pricing associated with each plan.

+8. **Features:** Lists the features included in the product, providing a comprehensive overview of its capabilities.

+9. **Plan’s Features:** Maps specific features to subscription plans, ensuring clarity on what each plan offers.

+10. **Plans Prices:** Displays the pricing structure for each subscription plan, helping in transparent pricing communication.

+11. **Subscriptions:** Manages active subscriptions, including subscription status, renewal options, and billing information.

+12. **Warnings:** Displays any warnings or alerts related to the product, helping in proactive issue resolution.

+### Product Details

+For each product, you can view comprehensive details, including:

+- **Display Name:** The user-friendly name associated with the product.
+- **System Name:** The unique identifier for the product used in system integrations.
+- **Client:** The client or organization associated with the product.
+- **Description:** A brief overview of the product's purpose and features.
+- **API Key:** The key used for secure API access.
+- **Default Health Check URL:** The endpoint for monitoring the product's health.
+- **Health Status Change URL:** The endpoint for updating the product's health status.
+- **Subscription Reset URL:** The endpoint for resetting subscription attributes.
+- **Subscription Upgrade URL:** The endpoint for upgrading subscription plans.
+- **Subscription Downgrade URL:** The endpoint for downgrading subscription plans.
+- **Creation URL:** The endpoint for creating new product instances.
+- **Activation URL:** The endpoint for activating the product.
+- **Deactivation URL:** The endpoint for deactivating the product.
+- **Deletion URL:** The endpoint for deleting the product.

+### Managing Product Details

+#### Create Product

+To add a new digital product to RoSaaS and initiate its transformation into a fully functional Software as a Service (SaaS) solution, follow these steps:

+1. **Navigate to the "Create Product" Form:** From the main dashboard, click on the plus button and select “Add Product” from the dropdown menu.
+Alternatively, use the button on the Products page to navigate to the form.
+2. **Fill in Product Details:** Provide the necessary information for the new product, including Display Name, Description, API Key, and relevant URLs.
+3. **Submit the Product Details:** Click the "Submit" button to create the new product.
+Upon successful submission, the product will be listed among the existing products.

+#### Edit Product

+To update an existing product's details, follow these steps:

+1. **Locate the Product:** From the Products page, locate the product you want to edit.
+2. **Access Product Actions:** Click on the "..." button in the "Actions" column for the selected product.
+3. **Select "Edit":** Choose "Edit" from the dropdown menu to access the "Edit Product" form.
+4. **Modify Product Details:** Update the necessary information and click "Submit" to save the changes.

+#### Delete Product

+To remove a product from RoSaaS, follow these steps:

+1. **Locate the Product:** From the Products page, locate the product you want to delete.
+2. **Access Product Actions:** Click on the "..." button in the "Actions" column for the selected product.
+3. **Select "Delete":** Choose "Delete" from the dropdown menu and confirm the deletion.

+By effectively utilizing these functionalities, you can efficiently manage your digital products, access detailed information about each product, and optimize your SaaS offerings.
+For more detailed instructions on each feature, refer to the respective documentation pages.